rbolliger/apostrophePollPlugin/data/doc/02_working_principles.markdown

 apostrophePollPlugin takes inspiration from [sfDoctrinePollPlugin](http://www.symfony-project.org/plugins/sfDoctrinePollPlugin).
 Three tables are defined to store data:

-*   `aPollPoll`: this table contains data related to the publication of a given poll.
+*   `a_poll_poll`: this table contains data related to the publication of a given poll.
-*   `aPollAnswer`: this table contains the identifier of a set of user-submitted data.
-Each time a user submits a poll, a new `aPollAnswer` is created.
+*   `a_poll_answer`: this table contains the identifier of a set of user-submitted data.
+Each time a user submits a poll, a new `a_poll_answer` is created.
-*   `aPollAnswerField`: this table contains the real user-submitted data.
-The values set in the various form fields are saved each into a `aPollAnswerField`.
-Each item of this table is then related to a `aPollAnswer`, in order to allow the retrieval of the entire set of data submitted by the user.
+*   `a_poll_answer_field`: this table contains the real user-submitted data.
+The values set in the various form fields are saved each into a `a_poll_answer_field`.
+Each item of this table is then related to a `a_poll_answer`, in order to allow the retrieval of the entire set of data submitted by the user.

 This structure is extremely flexible, because it doesn't require to create a new table for each form.
-Indeed, the association between a form widget and a `aPollAnswerField` object allows us to define forms with an unlimited number of fields.
+Indeed, the association between a form widget and a `a_poll_answer_field` item allows us to define forms with an unlimited number of fields.